Happiness in the Pursuit

 Nor that we should celebrate standing apart.

-But that we should never become so attached to any label, even our own personality that we stop growing.... and stop becoming....
+But that we should never become so attached to any label, even our own personality; that we stop growing.... and stop becoming what we can be....

 Because in the end, personality may explain how we naturally begin.